 About Our Consultant Team

-The teams working with Diamond Peak and the IVGID Board of Trustees with the strategic planning process includes:
+The teams working with Diamond Peak and the IVGID Board of Trustees with the strategic planning process include:

 RRC Associates is a multi-disciplinary consulting firm providing market research, strategic analysis, and community/land planning services.
 Principal areas of focus by RRC include the ski and snowboard industry in particular, and the travel, tourism, and recreation industries generally.